 Get our fortnightly newsletter straight to your inbox

-Deputy Premier and Minister for Education James Merlino has sent a moving video message of thanks to all the students who entered our Student Poetry Competition.
+Deputy Premier and Minister for Education James Merlino congratulates the winners of ISV's Student Poetry Competition.